Core View Components

 Customize Tabs Dialog

-The popup Customize Tabs dialog enables you to configure the display of tabs in the Traffic Table.
+The popup Customize Tabs dialog enables you to configure the display of tabs in the Traffic Table on details pages.
 The dimensions available for tabs are a subset of the dimensions available for group-by and filtering in Data Explorer.
 For a given Kentik customer, these dimensions will be the same in all instances of the dialog, but they may vary over time depending on what types of devices you currently have registered with Kentik.

-• Choose tabs: Use the checkbox to the left of each dimension name to select up to eight dimensions for which you'd like to display tabs.
+• Choose tabs: Each checkbox to the left of a dimension name determines if that tab is displayed (checked) or hidden (unchecked).
+Select up to 12 dimensions for which you'd like to display tabs.

-• Order tabs: Using the handles to the left of the checkboxes, click and drag the dimensions into the desired tab order.
+• Order tabs: Handles to the left of the checkboxes allow you to click and drag the dimensions into the desired tab order.

-Note: For information about a specific dimension that is listed as being available for tabbed tables, see Dimensions Reference.
+Note: For information about a specific dimension that is listed as being available for traffic tables, see Dimensions Reference.

 © 2014- Kentik